 The primary objective of OOR is the provision of decent, safe, and sanitary housing in the areas impacted by the DR-4558 and DR-4569 disasters.
-Additionally, the program is designed to ensure that the housing needs of very-low, low-, and moderate-income households and vulnerable populations, including individuals that were made homeless as a result of the disaster, are addressed to the greatest extent feasible.
-Furthermore, the program will not only address disaster-related damages but also will mitigate potential future damage.
+Additionally, the program is designed to

 The program will provide rehabilitation or reconstruction assistance to eligible applicants based on the extent of damage to their primary residences.
 All projects will incorporate wildfire mitigation measures including the use of ignition-resistant building materials and the creation of defensible space, reducing risk from future wildfire disasters.